canjs/can-fixture-socket/docs/can-fixture.server.md

 var mockServer = new fixtureSocket.Server(io);
 ```

-Fixture store is designed to work with XHR services, thus its methods take two arguments: `request` and `response`.
+Fixture store is designed to work with XHR requests, thus its methods take two arguments: `request` and `response`.
 See [can-fixture.Store.prototype.getListData] for more details.
 Our mocked server can listen to socket events and its event listener expects data and an optional ACK callback.
-To transform request handler to event listener we can use [can-fixture-socket.requestHandlerToListener]:
+To convert a request handler to an event listener we can use [can-fixture-socket.requestHandlerToListener]:

 Now we can create socket event listeners for our CRUD operations:
 ```js